 While I worked a few part-time jobs to pay for my room, I connected to the We Are Travellers team and went on my very first press trip.
 I was absolutely fascinated by the whole experience.
 More press trips followed and I slowly morphed into one of those millennial travel bloggers that use way too many hashtags in their caption.

 Becoming a Cultural Analyst

 I spent the summer of 2016 going on even more adventures.
 But, as I had promised myself, I returned to the University of Amsterdam to become a cultural analyst.
 Of course, tourism is fun, but what truly intrigued me was understanding how cultural processes shape our lives and societies.
 I realised my passion for travel came from this same fascination: the places where we live have an enormous influence on the way we think.
 The way we think determines the way we behave and build our cities.
 And travelling might just be the best way to encounter other ways of thinking.

 I realised my passion for travel came from this same fascination: the places where we live have an enormous influence on the way we think.
 The way we think determines the way we behave and build our cities.
 Naturally, traveling is the most inspiring way to encounter other ways of thinking.

 So What About Now?

-I graduated in 2018 and work full-time as a freelance digital creator and storyteller.
+I graduated in 2018 and work as a lecturer in media studies at the University of Amsterdam, as well as a freelance digital creator and storyteller.
 I identify somewhere in-between a cultural analyst and travel writer and recently founded Globonaut, an independent storytelling platform where a crew of curious explorers share their ways of seeing the world.
 We would love to hear yours too, so do check it out.